bun781/unit-3-nhan/README.md

 ## Success Criteria
 1. The application has a login and register functions for both users and employees.

    **Quote from problem defintion:** "My client said that most importantly, the restaurant can’t keep track of who is making the calls", "there is no one or nothing recording the order"

-3. The application allows users to see every detail about food listing.
+2. The application allows users to see every detail about food listing.

    **Quote from the problem definition:** "disagreements usually start because customers do not know what the dishes look like, nor which ingredients were in it"

-5. The application allows users to select their location through a map.
+3. The application allows users to select their location through a map

    **Quote from the problem definition:** "And as users usually underestimate the cost of delivery to their location, they usually disagree at the food delivery fees"

-7. The application allows users to send their orders to a database which employees have access to.
+4. The application allows users to send their orders to a database which employees have access to.

     **Quote from the problem definition:** "it [order through phones] generally hurts the relationship between the restaurants and customers because there is no one or nothing recording the order"

-9. The employee accounts can add or modify food listings to the software and restaurant locations to the map.
+5. The employee accounts can add or modify food listings to the software and restaurant locations to the map.

     **Quote from the problem definition:** "requested that the solution should accommodate for his ever expanding restaurant network and food listings"

 # Criterion B: Design